e11938258/InDMP/README.md

 │   test-cases.json
 ```

-API documentation is also available on this site: https://app.swaggerhub.com/apis/e11938258/InDMP/1.0.0#/
+There is alsi API documentation of InDMP available on this site: https://app.swaggerhub.com/apis/e11938258/InDMP/1.0.0#/

 ## Technologies
 The application was developed using Spring Boot in Java programming language version 11.0.13.
 The authorization between InDMP and Postman (client) is done using the OAuth2 protocol, where [Keycloak](https://www.keycloak.org/) 6.0.1 was used as the authorization server.
 InDMP also uses the PostgreSQL 10.19 tool as information storage and [Temporal Tables Extension](https://github.com/arkhipov/temporal_tables) 1.2.0 for data versioning.
 Tests were performed operating system on Ubuntu 18.04.6.